s2k/rot135/README.md

 # Rot135

-A small tool to apply [ROT13](https://wikipedia.org/wiki/ROT13) to a given file or STDIN.
+A small tool to apply [ROT13](https://wikipedia.org/wiki/ROT13) to STDIN.

-It 'encrypts' texts by applying `ROT13` to the characters 'a'-'z' and 'A'-'Z'. no other chacacters will be changed, no one with diacritics such as 'š', nor symbols or (decimal) digits.
+It 'encrypts' texts by applying `ROT13` to the characters 'a'-'z' and 'A'-'Z'.
+No other characters will be changed, neither those with diacritics such as 'š', nor symbols or (decimal) digits.

 You _can_ use the command option -5 or --five (hyphen five) to transform decimal digits in a similar way. i.e. transforming using the following table